robOcity/ai-course/exercises/constraint-satisfaction-exercise.md

 ## Searching for Answers

-Find answers to the questions that are consistent with the constraints.
+Find answers to the questions that are consistent with the constraints by constructing a search tree.
+Making sure that you:

 * Assign answers to question while not violating any constraints.
-* Questions can have the same answer.
+* Know that questions can have the same answer.
 * Search in alphabetic order.

 _Use __Depth First Search__ only check constraints after assignment and do not perform constraint propagation._